GabrielNakamura/Sharpness-function/README.md

 iterations= scalar, indicating the number of bootstrap iterations used in the procedure to calculate the significance.
 Default is 999.

+method.group= character, indicating the agglomeration method to be used in hierarchical clustering.
+Can be one of the methods available in  [hclust](http://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html) function.
+Default is "complete.

 output:

-matrix with five columns containing the values of mean observed statistic, mean null statistic, their respectives standard deviation and the p value associated with the observed statistic.
+matrix with five columns containing the values of mean observed statistic (mean_Gobs), mean null statistic (mean_G0), their respectives standard deviation (sd_Gobs and sd_G0) and the p value associated with the observed statistic (p.value).